 This balance helps clients develop a more effective approach to handling their emotions and managing their relationships.

-Techniques and Elements of DBT
+4 Techniques of DBT

 Dialectical Behavior Therapy (DBT) is a comprehensive psychotherapy approach that encompasses various techniques and elements aimed at enhancing skills in coping with emotions, navigating interpersonal situations, and fostering mindfulness.